blorente/naylang-documentation/src/frontend.md

 Frontend
 ------

-One of the design goals of Naylang is to serve as a teaching example of an interpreter.
-This requires that the execution core (parsing, AST and evaluation) be as isolated as possible from the interaction with the user, with aims to facilitate the student to discern the essential parts of interpreters from the nonessential I/O operations.
+One of the design goals of Naylang is to serve as a teaching example in interpreter construction.
+This requires that the execution core (parsing, AST and evaluation) be as isolated as possible from the interaction with the user, with aims to help the student in discerning the fundamental parts of interpreters from the nonessential I/O operations.

 Currently, all the user interaction is handled by the `ConsoleFrontend` class, which is in charge of receiving commands from the user and calling one of it's `ExecutionMode`s to handle the commands.